fsouza/hls-rip/README.md

 # hls-rip

-Tool/hack for ripping HLS playlists.
+Tool/hack for ripping m3u8 playlists.
 It downloads playlists sequentially and segments in parallel.
 The number of parallel workers can be controlled with the ``-w`` flag.